gomaframework/Goma-CMS-Classic/README.md

 At the moment we're developing version 2.0 of Goma, so please be patient.
 It's done, when it's done.

+Also a package-based version of Goma is in development, this is built based on composer.

 ### Installation of Goma

 Please follow the [Installation guide](https://confluence.goma-cms.org/display/GOMA/Installation+Guide) on our confluence space.